 So we called the doctor..

 We reached out to my MFM to 1) talk to him about my medication changes and 2) ask him about pregnancy and Covid-19.
-I had transitioned from Coumadin to Xarelto because I couldn’t be bothered with INR tests, stopped Plaquenil due to it affecting my eyes, and am now on Enbrel.
-We discussed a plan for me and he assured us that although Covid-19 was new, it should be ok to go ahead with plans.
+I had transitioned from Coumadin to Xarelto at some point between appointments because I couldn’t be bothered with INR tests, stopped Plaquenil in 2019 due to it affecting my eyes, and am now on Enbrel.
+We discussed a plan and he assured us that although Covid-19 was new, it should be ok to go ahead with plans.
 I, of course, decided to do my own rouge-style research.

 Pregnancy and Covid